Pseudoholomorphic Quilts: Invariants for surfaces with strip-like ends

-In order for the Floer cohomologies to be well defined, we have to assume in addition that all Lagrangians in $(L_I)_{I\in\pi_0(\partial S)}$ satisfy (L3).
 Floer's argument using parametrized moduli spaces carries over to this case to show that $\Phi_{S}$ is independent of the choice of perturbation data, complex structure $j$ on $S$, and the strip-like ends.
 We sketch this argument in Section~\ref{sec:invariance} for the more general quilted case.